Ezequiel0973/PyBrowser/README.md

 tasks done in web browsers by providing tools for adding python scripts to its core.
 PyBrowser is supposed to be highly customizable and easy to manipulate.

-The present version of PyBrowser is merely a sketch of what is to come, but its already fully functional as a regular web browser, just in case you want to play with it.
+The present version of PyBrowser is merely a sketch of what is to come, but it is already fully functional as a regular web browser, just in case you want to play with it.

 # License